WessexWater/chellow/readme.txt

 4. Deploy the file chellow.war on your servlet container.

-Upgrade From Version 482
+Upgrade From Version 543
 ------------------------
 1. Upgrade your system so that it meets the requirements above.
-2. Copy the report at the bottom of this file, and run it with the following parameters to export the user data:
+2. Copy the report at the bottom of this file, and run it to export the user data:

 /reports/<report number>/output/